sormy/gentoo-ami-builder/README.md

 gentoo-ami-builder is licensed under the MIT.

-A copy of this license is included in the file LICENSE.
+A copy of this license is included in the file LICENSE.txt